dracula/minecraft/INSTALL.md

 ### [Minecraft](https://minecraft.net)

-Note: This version of the theme comes in multiple files for different GUI scales.
-Pick the one you play on the most for the best experience!
+**GUI scale is important!** This pack comes in multiple variations for different GUI sizes, so pick the one you play with for the best experience!

 #### Find your resourcepacks folder